cbuteau/doit/README.md

 # doit
-A utiltity to make it easy to do tasks... not sure if commandline or gui...
+A utility to make it easy to do tasks... not sure if command line or gui...

+## Concept

+A utility built on netcore to learn netcore basics